Used Car Prices Are Climbing in Spring 2026

 What I'd Tell a Friend

 You don't have to drive to CarMax and spend half your Saturday.
-I come to you — your driveway, your office, wherever works.
+(Not sure whether CarMax or private sale is the better move?
+I break down the real math on CarMax vs. private sale.)
+I come to you.
+Your driveway, your office, wherever works.
 I run the numbers, show you a firm offer on the spot, and if you want to move forward, I write you a check before I leave.
 If you don't, no pressure.
 I'll tell you what I think your best move is either way.

 Sources